By:

 Located approximately 90 km from Lake Atitlán, near the modern town of Tecpán in the department of Chimaltenango, Iximché was the Kaqchikel Maya kingdom’s capital from around 1470 until the Spanish arrived in 1524.
 Though not directly on the lake, it is closely connected to the Mayan peoples’ history in the Lake Atitlán region.
 The city was strategically built on a high plateau, providing natural defenses against potential attacks.

-The Iximché archaeological site includes various plazas, palaces, temples, and ball courts, which were essential components of ancient Mayan cities.
+The Iximché archaeological site has various plazas, palaces, temples, and ball courts, which were essential components of ancient Mayan cities.
 A ceremonial center at the site hosted religious and political activities.
 Visitors today can explore the ruins and learn about Kaqchikel Maya history through guided tours and interpretive signage.

 Chuitinamit